 - One 2.54mm pitch 40-Pin break-apart male header.

 You will need to solder the 14-pin female headers to the board before use.
 Soldering the headers is easy if you follow the instructions in our detailed installation tutorial.

-You can also purchase the CANZERO with pre-soldered headers for a small extra cost.
+You can also purchase the CANZERO with pre-soldered headers for a small extra cost by selecting this option with your order.
 In this case, the CANZERO will come without the 2.54mm pitch 40-Pin break-apart male header.

 To build a NoCAN network, you will also need a PiMaster HAT, a Raspberry Pi, a power supply, and some cables/wires.
 These elements are not included with the CANZERO and need to be purchased separately.